Why Evernote has moved to Google's cloud

 Is Google's cloud better than the others?

-"All the cloud providers - such as AWS and Amazon Alexa, Microsoft Azure and Cortana - offer AI, so the playing field is relatively level," says Jones.
+Not at all - the cloud is a classic commodity market, even in the field of AI and machine learning.
+In terms of how far behind Google is in public cloud computing compared with AWS, Evernote's decision is something of a coup that might give Google a leg-up in attracting other, similar apps and companies."All the cloud providers - such as AWS and Amazon Alexa, Microsoft Azure and Cortana - offer AI, so the playing field is relatively level," says Jones.
 Facebook is also opening up its APIs to developers to help create bots for its Messenger service.
 "But this is a good win for Google's cloud platform - they have been chasing new customers hard, and Evernote is not just a single consumer," adds Jones.

 That's true - as well as individual users, Evernote itself does serve a much wider business community.
 "Evernote for Business has a reasonably established client base, so this will help Google's cause, but winning credibility in the enterprise is challenging, and Google has struggled here, I believe."
 Selling something to one big client at a time, that isn't also riddled with its own advertising, is not where Google's experience lies.